luminaAnonima/fabric-of-light/README.md

 It is not vanity.
 It is instinct.
-A trace in the marrow—
+A trace in the marrow,
 a memory of coherence.